North Pines can disappear fast for lottery-backed Yosemite Valley summer dates

 Treat North Pines like a timed drop, then stay ready for cancellations.

-North Pines is not a normal Yosemite first-click target in 2026.
-The biggest opportunity sits in the lottery and early-access flow, and after that your odds often come down to catching short cancellations or leftovers fast.
+North Pines is the Yosemite Valley outlier.
+Unlike Upper Pines and Lower Pines, the main 2026 opportunity starts with the lottery and early-access flow, and after that your odds often come down to catching short cancellations or leftover inventory fast.

 Release timing matters